 I use seven devices for brewing at the moment:

 - Kalita Wave (metal and ceramic)

-NB: I own a Moka Pot and a French press which I do not actively use for brewing.
+NB: I own a Moka Pot, a Flair Neo, and a French press which I do not actively use for brewing.
 I do use my French press for frothing milk when I make cappuccinos at home.

 - Acaia Pearl scale (white)

 - Acaia Lunar scale (black)

 - Fellow Stagg EKG